 The STK500, JTAG ICE, avr910, and avr109/butterfly use the serial port to communicate with the PC.
-The STK600, JTAG ICE mkII, AVRISP mkII, USBasp, and USBtinyISP programmers communicate through the USB, using libusb as a platform abstraction layer.
+The STK600, JTAG ICE mkII, AVRISP mkII, USBasp, avrftdi (and derivitives), and USBtinyISP programmers communicate through the USB, using libusb as a platform abstraction layer.
+The avrftdi adds support for the FT2232C/D, FT2232H, and FT4232H devices.
+These all use the MPSSE mode, which has a specific pin mapping.
+Bit 1 (the lsb of the byte in the config file) is SCK.
+Bit 2 is MOSI, and Bit 3 is MISO.
+Bit 4 usually reset.
+The 2232C/D parts are only supported on interface A, but the H parts can be either A or B (specified by the usbdev config parameter).
 The STK500, STK600, JTAG ICE, and avr910 contain on-board logic to control the programming of the target device.
 The avr109 bootloader implements a protocol similar to avr910, but is actually implemented in the boot area of the target's flash ROM, as opposed to being an external device.
 The fundamental difference between the two types lies in the protocol used to control the programmer.
-The avr910 protocol is very simplistic and can easily be used as the basis for a simple, home made programer since the firmware is available online.
+The avr910 protocol is very simplistic and can easily be used as the basis for a simple, home made programmer since the firmware is available online.
 On the other hand, the STK500 protocol is more robust and complicated and the firmware is not openly available.
 The JTAG ICE also uses a serial communication protocol which is similar to the STK500 firmware version 2 one.
-However, as the JTAG ICE is intented to allow on-chip debugging as well as memory programming, the protocol is more sophisticated.
+However, as the JTAG ICE is intended to allow on-chip debugging as well as memory programming, the protocol is more sophisticated.
 (The JTAG ICE mkII protocol can also be run on top of USB.)
 Only the memory programming functionality of the JTAG ICE is supported by AVRDUDE.
-For the JTAG ICE mkII, JTAG, debugWire and ISP mode are supported.
+For the JTAG ICE mkII, JTAG, debugWire and ISP mode are supported, provided it has a firmware revision of at least 4.14 (decimal).
 See below for the limitations of debugWire.
+For ATxmega devices, the JTAG ICE mkII is supported in PDI mode, provided it has a revision 1 hardware and firmware version of at least 5.37 (decimal).